How to Organize Your Food Storage Containers the Right Way

 "This is really a universal challenge," says Lisa Zaslow of Gotham Organizers.
 "The pace of change for these containers is practically daily, and if you don't put things back in the exact right spot, things get chaotic."
-Keep everything from your smallest dressing container to your largest tub for leftovers organized in just four easy steps.
+But with a few simple organizing tricks, you can keep everything from your smallest dressing container to your largest tub exactly where it belongs once and for all.

 Pair as many containers with their lids as you can, and then weed out the extras.
-"When organizing anything, the first step is to clear out clutter!" says Zaslow.
+"When organizing anything, the first step is to clear out clutter," says Zaslow.
 "Get rid of any unmatched pieces, any that are past their prime, and any you don't like."
-This includes saying a guilt-free goodbye to extra takeout containers you know you won't use.
+This includes saying goodbye to extra takeout containers you know you won't use.
 "Those are made to be temporary," says Zaslow.
-"It doesn't have as good of a seal as something you would buy.
-You probably already have something better, so let it go."
+"They don't have as good of a seal as something you would buy.
+You probably already have something better, so let them go."

-The next step is to figure out exactly how many containers you need, as well as what purposes you need them to serve: Do you have leftovers to pack up after dinner every night?
+The next step is to figure out exactly how many containers you need, as well as what purposes you need them to serve.
+Do you have leftovers to pack up after dinner every night?
 How many people in your family use food storage containers at lunch?
 Do you need glass containers for reheating extra food?
 "A household only needs one, maybe two sets of leftover containers, depending on the size of the family," says Neitra Rose of Organizing Lifestyles.

-You may have so many containers and lids already that you don't need to buy new pieces.
+If you've found that most of your collection is run-down takeout containers and mis-matched sets, you may need to buy new pieces.
 "The fewer different types and sizes of container you have, the easier it is to organize them and the less space they take up," says Zaslow.
 Sets that stack or nest, collections with mix-and-match lids, and store-flat containers all help you maximize your space.

 "For your lunch containers, get a different color for each family member," says Rose.
 "Everyone knows which set is theirs, and if something comes up missing or accidentally left somewhere, then you will be able to identify what needs to be replaced."